 Combustible Cladding Risk Management | Ensuring Safety | fire compliance building

-Addressing combustible cladding NSW issues requires the involvement of DBP accredited professionals to ensure each stage from assessment to replacement adheres to strict compliance protocols.
+Addressing combustible cladding issues requires the involvement of DBP accredited professionals to ensure each stage from assessment to replacement adheres to strict compliance protocols.
 SCE Corp follows recognised fire compliance building standards such as AS 5113 and AS 1530.1 to guarantee the highest levels of fire resistance and safety performance.
-Every recladding safety procedure is carried out to protect occupants, ensure insurance eligibility and achieve long term regulatory compliance.
+Every recladding safety procedure is carried out to protect occupants, ensure insurance eligibility and achieve long-term regulatory compliance.
 Our multidisciplinary team provides design validation, certification and ISO audited quality assurance, ensuring every façade project meets Australian safety and performance benchmarks.

 The Importance of Planning and Collaboration

-The success of any combustible cladding NSW replacement project depends on meticulous planning, communication and collaboration across every phase.
+The success of any combustible cladding replacement project depends on meticulous planning, communication and collaboration across every phase.
 This process involves coordinated efforts between architects, façade engineers, fire engineers and construction contractors to deliver a compliant and safe result.

-This article outlines the critical components of the pre construction, construction and post construction stages of a recladding project highlighting roles, responsibilities and required documentation.
+This article outlines the critical components of the pre-construction, construction and post-construction stages of a recladding project, highlighting roles, responsibilities and required documentation.
 By understanding the full process of fire compliance building and replacement, project teams can maintain safety, efficiency and regulatory integrity throughout.
 Proper management at each stage ensures the completed façade system meets strict recladding safety and certification standards.

 Pre Construction Phase of Combustible Cladding Replacement